Naveen Jindal School of Management

 NOTE: The Executive Education area of the Naveen Jindal School of Management offers several distinctive and separate MBA programs, which retain the same set of MBA core courses but have their own set of specific topical electives.
 These include the Executive MBA (EMBA), the Global Leadership Executive MBA (GLEMBA), the Executive MBA with an emphasis in project management, product lifecycle and supply chain, or organizational behavior and coaching, and the Executive Healthcare Leadership and Management MBA.

 To apply for this degree program, an undergraduate degree is required (all majors are considered).
 Students must maintain a 3.0 grade-point average (GPA) in both core courses and in aggregate courses to qualify for the MBA degree.
-Students can obtain a dual MBA and MS degree by taking a total of 63 semester credit hours (assuming they meet all the degree requirements for both programs).
+Students can obtain a double MBA and MS degree by taking a total of 63 semester credit hours (assuming they meet all the degree requirements for both programs).

 Core Courses: 30 semester credit hours